Types of Degrees African Languages Majors Are Getting

 |Interpreters and Translators||17.7%||$49,930|

-African majors often go into careers where salaries can range from $55,000 to $79,000.
+African majors often go into careers where salaries can range from $55,230 to $79,160 (25th to 75th percentile).
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

-Amount of Education Required for African Languages Major Jobs
+Amount of Education Required for Careers Related to African Languages

-Some careers associated with African may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with African require an advanced degree while some may not even require a bachelor’s.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 Online African Languages Programs